syedzubinhafiz/supermario/design-docs/REQ2_Class_Respnsibilities.md

 In the Tree class: We again override the ground’s allowableActions() method within every single ‘tick’ method but change the pre-condition before executing the jumpActions’s execute method that corresponds to sprout,sapling and mature’s success rate.

-##Player class & Status enum class:
+##Player Class & Status Enum Class:
 We modify Status enum class to include enum value MUST_JUMP, which signifies that the actor cannot walk over certain tall objects.
 Thus, in player class's constructor, we add MUST_JUMP to its capabilitySet.
-(This MUST_JUMP will be checked for in JumpAction class)
+(This MUST_JUMP will be checked in JumpAction class)